mattfenwick/Miscue-js/README.md

  - reports as much relevant information about the errors as possible, especially the cause and the location

-Since the what -- in the sense of what is an error -- and the how -- in the sense of what information is reported with an error -- of JSON error-reporting is not specified in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt), I came up with my own definition.
+Since the what (i.e. what input triggers an error) and the how (i.e. what information is reported with an error) of JSON error-reporting is not specified in [RFC 4627](http://www.ietf.org/rfc/rfc4627.txt), I came up with my own definition.
 There are three main pieces: